 Where possible students should try to resolve matters by talking with the department or service concerned.
 If no resolution is achieved, a student can complete a Complaints Form (see downloads below), and send it to the address shown on the form.
 The complaint is considered first by the Head of the appropriate Department or Service (unless the complaint relates to that individual).
-If it is not resolved at that stage, a student can then submit a further, formal Complaints Form which will be referred by a nominee of the Registrar and Secretary to the appropriate Faculty Officer or other person.
+If it is not resolved at that stage, a student can then submit a further, formal Complaints Form which will be referred by a nominee of the University Secretary to the appropriate Faculty Officer or other person.

-If a student is still not satisfied with a decision taken in respect of a complaint or academic appeal, they may submit a Case Review Request Form (see below) requesting that their case be reviewed by a Pro-Vice-Chancellor.
+If a student is still not satisfied with a decision taken in respect of a complaint or academic appeal, they may submit a Case Review Request Form (see below) requesting that their case be reviewed by a Vice-President.
 A student may only request a Case Review on one or more of the following grounds: